What is melanoma?

 While melanomas can occur in anyone, some people are at much greater risk.
 People who should take particular care have:

 - Fair skin—people with this complexion are particularly susceptible to melanoma, especially if their skin burns quickly.
 People with fair skin are likely to have red or light coloured hair and blue or green eyes; their skin is also likely to freckle, and they may have many moles.

 - Experienced short bursts of extreme exposure—this may be especially harmful in the development of melanoma so extreme care should be taken if you spend most of your days indoors and are then outside on weekends or during holidays.

-- Experienced sun exposure during childhood to early adulthood—this is when you’re most likely to cause damage to your skin.
+- Experienced multiple sun burns during childhood to early adulthood—this is when you’re most likely to cause damage to your skin.

 Growing up in Australia means a greater risk of developing skin cancer.
 In fact, two out of three Australians will be treated for skin cancer during their lifetime.

 If you are concerned about a mole or lesion on your body, talk to your doctor.
 For more information find out how to Detect skin cancer early.